 • DSIP — Delta sleep-inducing peptide

 These peptides were moved to Category 2 ("Substances with Safety Concerns") by the FDA in late 2023, effectively prohibiting their compounding by pharmacies.
-The reclassification would reverse that decision.
+The announced reclassification is intended to reverse that decision.

 What Category 1 Means